MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 Hide specific features:
 ^^^^^^^^^^^^^^^^^^^^^^^

+You might need to hide some feature because, for example :

-Because: - some features can be too complex - end user don’t want know unnecessary information
+- some features can be too complex
+- end user don’t want know unnecessary information

-You can use features_to_hide parameter in filter method
+You can use *features_to_hide* parameter in *filter* method :

 .. code:: ipython